 As you can imagine, I had a hard time coming to terms with this diagnosis.
 I didn't understand the common mistake that I made that caused all this hardship in my life...
 Like so many others, I didn't prioritize my health and instead fell into a cycle of pushing my body until exhaustion without providing myself the proper tools to stay healthy.
 I learned the hard way that this kind of lifestyle only leaves us drained, exhausted, and eventually chronically ill.

 With the medications only serving to make me worse, and side effects which caused more harm than good, including all-night treacherous migraines, extreme muscle weakness, frailty, and immobility.
 I knew there had to be a better way than the grim options that conventional medicine gave us.
-These difficult times led my mom and me to learn about aand it's potential disease-fighting capabilities.
+These difficult times led my mom and me to learn about a plant-based diet and it's potential disease-fighting capabilities.
 I wasn't sure what to expect, but out of desperation, we decided to give it a try.
 What I didn't anticipate was how easily I would come to embrace (and fall in love) with this new way of life.
 We had found a better way.

 Not only did this new lifestyle improve my health, but I quickly began connecting with the many other aspects of living a healthy lifestyle, I became connected with my "why."
 I discovered that being "healthy" is about so much more than just not being sick, it's about complete personal wellness.
 It's about learning to listen to your body and giving yourself the proper tools to stay healthy.
 I learned that when you fall ill, it's not that your body failed you, it's that you failed your body.